gamma-opt/oip-notes/course/part1/7-MIP.md

 ## Modelling true/false statements using binary variables

 One particular type of integer decision variables considerably augment our modelling capabilities.
-Specifically, binary variables, i.e., $x \in \{0,1\}$ are useful for modelling on/off or true/false decisions, which often play central roles in modelling real-world problems.
+Specifically, binary variables, i.e., $y \in \{0,1\}$ are useful for modelling on/off or true/false decisions, which often play central roles in modelling real-world problems.

 More generally, binary variables are well-suited to the expression of logical statements.
 Some examples are: